Automated grading for online exams: A comprehensive guide

 Automated grading refers to the use of technology to evaluate and score assessments without manual intervention.
 This includes rule-based grading systems for objective questions and more advanced tools like AI and machine learning models for evaluating subjective responses such as essays, interviews, and short answers.

 These systems are widely used in education and corporate training to reduce grading time, ensure consistent evaluation, and provide instant feedback.
-Automated grading isn't limited to AI; it also encompasses evaluation techniques that apply predefined rules, functions, or scoring rubrics.
+Automated grading isn't limited to AI; it also encompasses evaluation techniques that apply predefined rules and functions

 Key takeaways

-• Automated grading increases efficiency, consistency, and scalability in assessments.
+• Automated grading increases efficiency, consistency, and scalability in assessments while ensuring objectivity, fairness, and bias-free evaluation, promoting equality among all test-takers.

-• TestInvite supports diverse grading types: multiple-choice, short answer, essay, coding, and video/audio.
+• TestInvite supports diverse grading types: objective questions like multiple-choice, matching, or open-ended questions like short answer, essay, coding, and video/audio.

-• Objective questions are graded instantly using answer keys or custom rules.
+• Objective questions are graded instantly using answer keys, custom rules and AI evaluation.

-• Function-based evaluation allows for highly flexible scoring through custom JavaScript functions.
+• TestInvite’s automated grading features allow for highly flexible scoring through custom functions AI prompts..

 • All grading is integrated with real-time feedback and analytics to improve the test-taker experience and support informed decision-making.